Satisfactory Academic Progress

 1. Complete the Foundations Level within three years of matriculation to the Larner College of Medicine.

-5. The quantitative standards are monitored by the Advancement Committee.
-Students who fail to meet the quantitative standards are ineligible for financial aid; however, students will be eligible for financial aid during periods of Financial Aid Probation and/or when academic plans are established as the result of an Appeal, and/or review and approval to from the Advancement Committee to continue in the curriculum, which will allow students to meet the quantitative standards by specified dates.
+5. Students who fail to meet the quantitative standards are ineligible for financial aid.
+However, students will be eligible for financial aid during periods of Financial Aid Probation which include:

 Repeated Coursework